paisleyrob/dfdl-within-osgi/README.md

 # dfdl-within-osgi
-This project is to demonstrate a problem I'm having using Daffodil embedded within an OSGi bundle.
+This project was used to demonstrate a problem I encountered trying to use Daffodil embedded within an OSGi bundle.

 Run `mvn clean package` to compile and test the sources.